 Infants (under 2): free

-Weather permitting the carousel runs daily from 10:30 a.m. until close.
+The carousel is running daily at 10:30 a.m. weather permitting.
 Located right next to the elephant exhibit it’s a great little pit stop on your walk through the park.

 photo: Anne Jacko via flickr

 This summer the zoo has a full lineup of musicians and comedians that both kids and parents will enjoy.
-Names like Pat Benatar, Brandi Carlile, and Garrison Keillor are among those to take the zoo’s stage which is set on tiered grass perfect for blankets, food, fun and running around.
+Names like Ziggy Marley, Violent Femmes, Indigo Girls and Trampled by Turtles are among those to take the zoo’s stage which is set on tiered grass perfect for blankets, food, fun and running around.

 11 Tips & Tricks